Lianglinda/Lianglinda.github.io/_pages/about.md

 <details>
   <summary>CLick for more information</summary>

-- Ming Xu, <b>Yuying Liang, Shijie Xu.
+- Ming Xu, <b>Yuying Liang<\b>, Shijie Xu.
 A Cislunar In-orbit Infrastructure Using Cycler Trajectories in the Earth and Moon System.
 In: 64th IAC, 2013, Beijing.
 - <b>Yuying Liang, Ming Xu, Shijie Xu.
 Polygonal-like Periodic Orbit and its Application to a Cislunar In-orbit Infrustracture.
 In: 66th IAC, 2015, Jerusalem.
 - **Yuying Liang**, Ming Xu, Shijie Xu.
 Bounded Motions near Equilibrium Points of Contact Binary Asteroids by a Hamiltonian Structure-preserving Controller and its Applications.
 In: 67th IAC, 2016, Mexico.
 - **Yuying Liang**, Ming Xu, Shijie Xu.
 A New Analytic Approach of Resonance Orbits in the Earth-Moon System (in Chinese).
 In: 17th China Annual Conference on Astrodynamics and Control Technology, 2016, Changsha.